lipingZLP/my-hobbies/docs/rest-api.md

 ## GET `/hobbies/{id}/comments`

-Return all the comments of a given hobby
+Return all the comments of a given hobby.
+Add `?page=2` to list comments from the second page.

 ```json
 {